hiking in peru

 A. Route

 The hiking of 2 days and one night starts in the north Cusco archaeological site of Tambomachay.
 You will pass by green valleys, awesome hills, and charming lagoons.
-The hike with a maximum altitude of 4,300 m.a.s.l.
-It will pass by Tambomachay Valley, three high points, and make a stop in Ccauca Stop to get amazing postcards, you’ll appreciate the Qeullacocha lagoon and its awesome waters and finally, you will arrive at Pacamraca community campsite.
-The next morning, you will get to Huchuy Qosqo ruins to explore the complex (If you are accompanied by a tour guide, who can explain the history of this center, will be better).
-The hiking can be done independently, but you will have to buy an entrance before.
-Finally, on this second day, you’ll begin the downhill up to Lamay town.
-There are 6 hours of hiking on the first day and 5 hours on the second day.
+The hike with a maximum altitude of (4,300 m/ 14,107 ft ).
+It will pass by Tambomachay Valley, three high points, and make a stop in Ccauca, stop to get unique postcards, you’ll appreciate the Qeullacocha lagoon and its excellent waters and finally, you will arrive at Pacamraca community campsite.

 B. Difficulty

-The hike is considered moderate to strenuous.
-Due to its three high points to pass the first day, after that, the hike is coming to moderate.
+The hike is considered moderate to challenging.
+Due to its three high points to pass the first day, after that, the hike is coming to mild.

 C. Interesting points to pass